The design of certain plant used in the workplace must be registered with WorkSafe.

-If a plant design or prescribed equipment design is altered due to new measures to control risk, the altered design must be registered with WorkSafe.
+If a plant design is altered due to new measures to control risk, the altered design must be registered with WorkSafe.

 Types of plant that must be registered